Saturday, December 27, 2008

 Chapter 17

 Daelia was dumbstruck.
 Rouen was a Vitalis?
-Eliam’s brother?
+Elian’s brother?

 “They are not my family!”
-Rouen growled, “They betrayed me—Eliam and my father.”
+Rouen growled, “They betrayed me—Elian and my father.”

 “Your father?
 You’ve never mentioned him.”

 “Your own father locked you up here?
-I thought that was Eliam,” her head was spinning.
+I thought that was Elian,” her head was spinning.
 What else had he been holding back from her?

 “Is your mother still alive?”

-“No, she died shortly after my father—after Eliam told her that I was also dead.
-Ever since he has just made sure that I stay here, so as not to cause him any further trouble.”
+“No, she died shortly after my father.
+Elian told her that I was also dead.
+Since then his only concern has been to make sure that I stay here, out of his way.”

 Sorrow enveloped Daelia; her heart ached for the betrayal that Rouen had known from his own family.
-Such a thing she could hardly comprehend what kind of people she had come to be among.
+Such a thing she could hardly comprehend.
 What sort of monster would commit against his own son the crimes that the elder Lord Vitalis had been guilty of?
-Not to mention encouraging his youngest son to do the same.
-His pain was suddenly her own pain; the injustices they had both faced, though her own paled in comparison, overwhelmed her as tears ran down her cheeks.
+What father would encourage such hatred between his children?

-She must have sniffed, for Rouen said, “Don’t cry for me; those tears were shed long ago.”
+Despite the efforts, Rouen must have sensed her reaction, “Don’t cry for me.
+Those tears were shed long ago.”

-Suddenly the room fell away in a familiar cascade of strange half-pictures and whirling colors.
-No audible sounds were spoken to her mind; instead she could see the words, like verses on a page:
+Suddenly the room fell away from view in a familiar cascade of strange half-pictures and whirling colors.
+There were no sounds, only words like verses on a page:

 Night nears its end.